Professor Zhenwei Cao

 - ATC826 Hawthorn campus

-Dr. Zhenwei Cao received the B.S. and M.E. degrees from the Southeast University, China, and the Ph.D. degree from the University of Newcastle, Australia.
-After working in several universities as Research Engineer, Lecturer and Senior Lecturer, Zhenwei is currently an Associate Professor in the Faculty of Science, Engineering and Technology, Swinburne University of Technology, Australia.
+Prof. Zhenwei Cao received the B.S. and M.E. degrees from the Southeast University, China, and the Ph.D. degree from the University of Newcastle, Australia.
+After working in several universities as Research Engineer, Lecturer, Senior Lecturer and Associate Professor, Zhenwei is currently a Professor in the Faculty of Science, Engineering and Technology, Swinburne University of Technology, Australia.
 Her current research interests are in system modelling, signal processing, intelligent control, robotics, biomedical systems, electric vehicles and factory automation.
 In these areas, Zhenwei has published over 100 papers in refereed journals and conference proceedings.
 She has served as a reviewer of international journals such as IEEE Transactions on Intelligent Transport Systems, IEEE Transactions on Mechatronics, IEEE Transactions on Industrial Electronics, IEEE Transactions on Industrial Informatics, etc. She has also been invited to serve as organizing committee members, secession chairs and track chairs for several international conferences.
-Zhenwei is an invited Fellow of Engineers Australia.
+Zhenwei is a Fellow of Engineers Australia.

 Automation and Control Systems; Electric vehicle - Battery, Electric Power train, autonomous control and ITS Networked Robotics; Signal and Image Processing